next-press/wordpress-hook-generator/README.md

 There is no need to manually update the @version tags on the code, as a `pre-commit` is run by Husky to sync the version numbers, making sure they are always automatically up-to-date.

 ## Changelog

+Version 0.0.4 - Released on 2021-01-08

+* Docs: Add an installation method that works as a fallback to composer global require;

 Version 0.0.3 - Released on 2021-01-08